West Central Regional Science Fair

 What do I get if I win?

-Should you win 1st, 2nd, or 3rd place in your category, you become eligible to enter the Wyoming State Science Fair to be held at the University of Wyoming in Laramie, WY in early March of 2019.
-The Wyoming State Science Fair is our state’s affiliated fair with the Intel International Science and Engineering Fair.
+Should you win 1st, 2nd, or 3rd place in your category, you become eligible to enter the Wyoming State Science Fair to be held at the University of Wyoming in Laramie, WY in early March of 2023.
+The Wyoming State Science Fair is our state’s affiliated fair with the Regeneron International Science and Engineering Fair.
 Learn more about the Wyoming State Science Fair.

 You also win bragging rights… those can never be underestimated…